molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 ### WARNING about arithmetic with integers ###

-Since JsonTools stores integers as 64-bit integers, overflow and underflow are possible when doing arithmetic.
+*Prior to [v9.0.0](/CHANGELOG.md#900---unreleased-yyyy-mm-dd)*, JsonTools stored integers as 64-bit integers, overflow and underflow are possible when doing arithmetic.
 For example, `int(4e18)*3` incorrectly returns `-6446744073709551616` because the true result would be greater than `2**63 - 1`, the largest 64-bit integer.
 Use caution when doing arithmetic on very large integers.

 ### Truthiness ###